ali-shokoohi/notion/README.md

   ```
   cd notion/
   ```
-  and you can see the content of my repository whit `ls` now i creat a script 'installer.sh' for do somethings , you can view this file and run it:
+  and you can see the content of my repository with `ls` now i creat a script 'installer.sh' for do somethings , you can view this file and run it:
   ```
   cat installer.sh #For see content of script